French Marines in Canada, 1683–1715: Pay

 Stoppages were made from the pay for the uniform and for the extra blanket needed in the Canadian climate.
 Further deductions were for the pay of the drum major and the surgeon, and for keeping the muster-roll and maintaining the military hospital.
 Even the recruitment expenses were deducted.
 Sometimes the marines could work for the civilian population, or as officers servants, earning welcome additional income.

 Quarters

 Most of the marines were stationed in and around Montreal.
 A barracks housing 100 marines were built but most of the troops were in wintertime billeted with the inhabitants.
-In Quebec and Trois-Rivieres the barracks was big enough to house the marines stationed in those towns.
+In Quebec and Trois-Rivières the barracks was big enough to house the marines stationed in those towns.
 In summer the marines lived in tents.

 Campaigns

 Drill and duties

 The marines drilled with muskets twice a week, and practiced with grenades once a week.
 One marine from each company were selected for extended training in handling cannons, mortars and grenades.
 When trained, these marines were replaced by another set of marines.
 Standing guard was a perpetual duty, winter or summer.
 When living in tents in summertime, the marines were doing road work or working on the colony's fortifications.
 Transportation of goods to the Western posts, and of fur back to Montreal, was also the task of the marines.
 Military patrols on the large rivers and through the settled areas in search of hostile Indians were the most important military duty performed outside actual combat.